donovan-herion/Portfolio-project/README.md

 - First Portfolio project (never used)

-- Attempt to inlude responsiveness to the project
+- Attempt to include responsiveness to the project